 Why is it important to wait to settle your case?
-Our San Diego personal injury attorney knows you are entitled to recover your past and future medical expenses, lost wages, and pain and suffering in California.
-You cannot know the full value of your claim and your future damages until you complete your medical treatment or know what future medical care you will need if you will not make a full recovery.
+Our San Diego personal injury lawyer attorney knows you are entitled to recover your past and future medical expenses, lost wages, and pain and suffering in California.
+You cannot know the full value of your claim and your future damages until you complete your medical treatment or know what future medical care you will need if you do not make a full recovery.

 #2: Is the Insurance Company Offering a Quick Settlement?

 You need to be extremely wary if the insurance company pressures you to accept a quick settlement of your claim.
 You do not want to make a mistake in your case and accept the offer.

 The insurance company is most likely trying to settle your claim quickly because they realize the value of your claim.
 Insurance companies hope you will accept less compensation than you deserve if you can receive your money quickly.

 However, you should not accept the insurance company’s first offer.
 Once you settle your claim, it will be a final settlement of your case.
 You will not be able to reopen your case if you later discover your injuries are more severe than you thought.

 To win your case, you will need to prove that the negligent driver caused your motorcycle accident, the seriousness of your injuries, and the amount of compensation you are entitled to.
 You prove these elements of your case through the use of evidence.